• Two-time ACC Coach of the Year (2008, 2015)

 Hank Lebioda, who played at FSU from 2012-16, will go down as one of the top golfers in school history.
 The four-year letterwinner leaves FSU as the program’s career leader in par or better rounds (76), percentage of counting scores (93.4 percent) and birdies (467).
 The Winter Springs, Fla., native was the 2016 ACC Player of the Year, a four-time All-ACC Team member, a two-time All-America and a two-time ACC Player of the Month.
 Having an FSU legacy in his family, Lebioda embodied the true of meaning of being a Seminole.
 On July 23, 2017, he won his first pro tournament at the Mackenzie Investments Open in Montreal, Canada.

 Jones coached Brooks Koepka – the school record holder for lowest stroke average in a single season (71.09) and for a career (71.85) – the ACC Golfer of the Year in 2010 and 2012 and a three-time All-ACC selection.
 Koepka was named the ACC Golfer of the Year twice, the ACC Rookie of the Year in 2009 and earned All-American twice in his career in leading the Seminoles to four consecutive NCAA Tournament appearances and two top-10 NCAA Championship Finals finishes.
 As a senior, Koepka tied the school record with a nine under par score of 63 in the third round of the FAU Spring Break Invitational and set the school record with his 199 total for three rounds of the event.
 Koepka won three events as a senior – at the Brickyard Collegiate Championship, the Seminole Intercollegiate, the FAU Spring Break Invitational.
 Koepka secured his status on the PGA Tour by tying for fourth place in the 2014 U.S. Open, and finished the 2015 season with Top 10 major finishes at The Open Championship (T-10th) and the PGA Championship (T-5th).
 He won his first tournament at the 2015 Waste Management Phoenix Open, and caught many’s attention with an impressive 3-1 record at the 2016 Ryder Cup for the United States.
-He then captured his first Major Championship at the 2017 U.S. Open in Erin Hills.
+He then captured his first Major Championship at the 2017 U.S. Open in Erin Hills, and became the first golfer in 29 years to win back-to-back U.S. Opens when he conquered Shinnecock Hills in 2018.

 Under Jones’ tutelage, Daniel Berger secured All-America status in 2013 by earning first-team honors from the GCAA and Golfweek.
 Berger’s 69.79 average score in the 2012-13 year makes him the only Seminole to shot sub-70 in a season, an average score that led the country.
 He finished as an All-ACC selection in the same spectacular year, and joins former teammate Koepka as two of the best young players on the PGA Tour.
 Berger was honored as the 2014-15 PGA Tour Player of the Year, and won his first tournament at the 2016 FedEx St. Jude Classic, then repeated his victory in 2017 at the same tournament.

 Jones coached one of Florida State’s all-time best players – Jonas Blixt – to All-America honors and the first individual ACC Championship in school history.
 Blixt earned Ping/Division I All-American First Team honors in 2008 and Ping/Division I All-American second team honors in 2007.
 He is one of only three players in school history to earn All-American First and Second Team honors during his career.
 Blixt won the ACC individual championship in 2007 to become the first Seminole to win ACC medalist honors.
 He helped lead Florida State to the 2008 ACC Championship – the first ACC golf championship in school history – and earned All-ACC honors twice during his career.
-Blixt is currently playing on the PGA Tour with two wins, the 2012 Frys.com Open and 2013 Greenbrier Classic.
+Blixt is currently playing on the PGA Tour with three wins, the 2012 Frys.com Open, 2013 Greenbrier Classic and the 2017 Zurich Classic of New Orleans.
 He finished tied for second in the 2014 Masters Tournament and fourth in the 2013 PGA Championship.

 Jones also coached Drew Kittleson, who will long be remembered as one of the top golfers in school history.
 Kittleson played in the Masters Championship at Augusta in 2009, the U.S. Open at Bethpage Black in 2009, four NCAA Championships and four ACC Championships during his standout career as a Seminole.
 He earned All-American Honorable Mention honors from Ping/Golf Coaches’ Association of America in 2010 and Southeast Regional All-American honors in 2011.
 Kittleson helped lead Florida State to the 2008 ACC Championship – the first ACC golf championship in school history and to a third place finish at the NCAA Division I Championship finals in 2010 – the highest national finish in school history.
 After a second place finish at the 2009 U.S. Amateur, he earned exemptions to play in both the 2009 Masters and U.S. Open Championships.
 Kittleson is currently playing on the Web.com Tour.